mapbiomas-brazil/agriculture/README.md

 Developed by ***Agrosatélite Geotecnologia Aplicada Ltda***.

 ## About
-This repository contains the scripts used in the classification of the agriculture theme, for the Collection 5 of Mapbiomas.
+This repository contains the scripts used in the classification of the agriculture theme, for the Collection 6 of Mapbiomas.
 We recommend that you read the  [Agriculture Appendix of the Algorithm Theoretical Basis Document (ATBD)](https://mapbiomas.org/download-dos-atbds), since important informations about the classification methodology can be found in there.
 For this collection, we have the following agriculture subclasses:

  - Temporary Crop
-	- Soybean (2000 - 2019)
+	- Soybean
 	- Sugar Cane
-	- Other Temporary Crop (includes soybean before 2000)
+	- Other Temporary Crop
  - Perennial Crop
+  - Coffee
+	- Citrus
+	- Other Perennial Crop

 ## How to use